Vasar007/FGame/README.md

 ## Dependencies

-Target .NET Standard is 2.1 for libraries, .NET Core is 3.1 for console and desktop app.
+Target .NET Standard is 2.1 for libraries, .NET Core is 3.1 for console and desktop apps.
 Version of C# is 8.0, version of F# is 4.7.

 ## License information